How to Get Into Colby College: Acceptance Rate & Strategies

 Let’s begin with an examination of the most recent admissions data.

-Colby received a record 16,891 applications for a place in the Class of 2026, an all-time high.
-Only 1,258 students were accepted which equates to an acceptance rate of just 7%.
-The previous year, the school saw 15,857 applicants and accepted 1,279, which works out to a slightly higher 8% rate.
+Colby received 17,800+ applications for a place in the Class of 2027, an all-time high.
+Only 1,142 students were accepted.
+This works out to a Colby College acceptance rate of just 6%.
+The previous few years saw the following acceptance rates:

 Colby College Early Decision Acceptance Rate

 With an ED I deadline on November 15 and an ED II deadline on January 1, Colby offers two opportunities for students to apply via binding Early Decision.
-The school has not released recent ED numbers, but looking at the Class of 2024 statistics, one can see that applying ED is a massive admissions advantage at Colby.
-For that cohort, the ED acceptance rate was 43% while the overall acceptance rate was 10% (including ED).
+The school has not released recent ED numbers, but looking at past statistics, one can see that applying ED is a massive admissions advantage at Colby.
+A few years ago, the ED acceptance rate was 43% while the overall acceptance rate was 10% (including ED).